inzapp/sigmoid-classifier/README.md

 And it is replaced by sigmoid.

+## Why Sigmoid?

+The following are the reasons for using sigmoid activation in the classification model.

+### 1. sigmoid classifier can improve the accuracy of the model by additionally training special labels with all nodes zero, which cannot be expressed in softmax.

+It is common to use softmax in classification models that are usually trained as one not vector.

+However, We improve classification accuracy by training information about unknown classes together in the classification model.

+And the value of all nodes in the label for an unknown class is zero and cannot be expressed as one hot vector.

+Therefore, training is not possible with softmax.

+### 2. Flexibility for Label smoothing

+If you use softmax, the sum of label tensors is forced to 1.

+Therefore, when training with label smoothing, the range of labels that can be trained is constrained.

+For example, if you want to learn a classification model with a tensor of [0.1, 0.1, 0.9], you can't express it with softmax because the sum of these tensors is 1.

+However, sigmoid allows us to test a variety of possibilities because it increases the range of labels that can be learned from this perspective.

+[0.4, 0.4, 0.9] You can also train with fully customized labels in this form.

+### 3. Independent logistic regression(multi classification)

+I am learning the model by replacing the classification problem with an independent logistic regression problem instead of a simple multiple-choice problem.

+This enables independent probability inference for each class.

+This enables multi-classification.

+This maximizes the effectiveness when data for the unknown class mentioned in No. 1 is included, compared to not.

+### 4. Zero centered logit

+With softmax, the distribution of logit values before going through softmax cannot be predicted without using the normalization layer.

+This indirectly indicates that the stability of softmax is related to the distribution of logits.

+However, using sigmoid limits the logit to between -20 and 20.

+In deep learning training, zero centered logit has the effect of stabilizing the training by itself.

 ## Perspective of probability

 The output of a classifier using softmax is often interpreted as the probability that it is a corresponding class.